androiders/pcbs/README.md

 * TODO: test double sided layout by mirroring around center axis!

 ### Isolation generation:
 * Current isolation mill depth to test: 0.04 mm (0.05 was tested and seems to work fine!)
-(Common copper depth is about 0.3 mm!!
-This needs to be tested)
+(Common copper depth is about 0.03 mm)
 * Current feedrate on isolation milling to test: 60 mm/s
 * spindle speed 12000 rpm